 Nextjs has its own monitoring feature, but it is only limited to measuring the metrics like core web vitals and real-time analytics of the application.
 It doesn’t have end-to-end tracing, monitoring the database calls, etc. That’s where OpenTelemetry comes in.

-OpenTelemetry is an open-source standard under Cloud Native Computing Foundation (CNCF) used for instrumenting applications for generating telemetry data.
+OpenTelemetry is an open-source standard under the Cloud Native Computing Foundation (CNCF) used for instrumenting applications for generating telemetry data.
 You can monitor your Nextjs application using OpenTelemetry and a tracing backend of your choice.

 What is OpenTelemetry Nextjs instrumentation?
 Instrumentation is the process of enabling your application code to generate telemetry data like logs, metrics, and traces.
 Using OpenTelemetry Nextjs client libraries, you can generate end-to-end tracing data from your Nextjs application.

 OpenTelemetry provides client libraries to take care of instrumentation.
 You then need to send the collected data to an analysis backend.
-In this tutorial, we will be using SigNoz to store and visualize the telemetry data collected by OpenTelemetry from the sample Nextjs application
+In this tutorial, we will be using SigNoz to store and visualize the telemetry data collected by OpenTelemetry from the sample Nextjs application.

 What is OpenTelemetry?